cardboard-iguana/cardboard-iguana.com/log/2022-06-29-offsec-live-pen-200-and-aws-deep-dive.md

 The default EC2 SSH login is `ec2-user`; only private key logins are allowed.

-REFERENCES:

 * [AWS CloudFormation Tutorial (YouTube)](https://youtu.be/LDSMIvUuFOE)

 ### Demo Stack Setup Notes

-* Note that the CloudFormation Designer does *not* work well in iOS browsers!
+Note that the CloudFormation Designer does *not* work well in iOS browsers!
 (In particular, drag-and-drop is next-to-broken...)

-* You *really* want to let CloudFormation control your bucket name, since names must be globally unique!
+You *really* want to let CloudFormation control your bucket name, since names must be globally unique!

-* If you want to edit the template name in the CloudFormation Designer, you need to be on the "Template" tab, *not* the "Components" tab (whose name refers to the currently selected resource).
+If you want to edit the template name in the CloudFormation Designer, you need to be on the "Template" tab, *not* the "Components" tab (whose name refers to the currently selected resource).

-* As far as I can tell, the random string appended to default CloudFormation names is always 12 lowercase alphanumeric characters.
+As far as I can tell, the random string appended to default CloudFormation names is always 12 lowercase alphanumeric characters.

-* EC2 instances created by CloudFormation have names like `i-${RANDOM_HEX_NUMBER}`, where `$RANDOM_HEX_NUMBER` is always 17 (👀) digits.
+EC2 instances created by CloudFormation have names like `i-${RANDOM_HEX_NUMBER}`, where `$RANDOM_HEX_NUMBER` is always 17 (👀) digits.

 ## Capacity Management Made Easy with Amazon EC2 Auto Scaling

-* There are three different methods of autoscaling in AWS: EC2 autoscaling, application autoscaling (EC2 Containers, Aurora, DynamoDB, and AppStream), and AWS autoscaling (which scales bundles of resources in AWS, rather than just single services).
+There are three different methods of autoscaling in AWS: EC2 autoscaling, application autoscaling (EC2 Containers, Aurora, DynamoDB, and AppStream), and AWS autoscaling (which scales bundles of resources in AWS, rather than just single services).

-* EC2 autoscaling works over a logical group of instances with a defined minimum and maximum number of instances.
+EC2 autoscaling works over a logical group of instances with a defined minimum and maximum number of instances.
 A variety of mechanisms can be used by the group to determine the "desired" number of instances (which is bound by the min and max) at a given time.

-* The instances launched by EC2 autoscaling are determined by the associated launch template, which defines instance type, AMI, security groups, SSH keys, etc.
+The instances launched by EC2 autoscaling are determined by the associated launch template, which defines instance type, AMI, security groups, SSH keys, etc.

-* While a launch template *can* auto-configure the launched EC2 instances, it's more common for organizations to create a "golden image" that already has all of the required applications and as much configuration data as possible embedded within it.
+While a launch template *can* auto-configure the launched EC2 instances, it's more common for organizations to create a "golden image" that already has all of the required applications and as much configuration data as possible embedded within it.
 (Netflix uses this approach.)

-* Puppet, Chef, and Ansible are also popular alternatives to the built-in launch template configuration capabilities.
+Puppet, Chef, and Ansible are also popular alternatives to the built-in launch template configuration capabilities.

-* Launch templates can also be used to manage various lifecycle tasks, such as provisioning external IP addresses or archiving log files.
+Launch templates can also be used to manage various lifecycle tasks, such as provisioning external IP addresses or archiving log files.
 This is generally done using Lambda functions that are fired at particular points in the instance lifecycle.
 (Alternately - or additionally! - launch templates can generate SNS notifications or CloudWatch events when certain lifecycle stages occur.)
 (Netflix uses lifecycle hooks to make sure that instances are quiescent before termination.)

-* EC2 autoscaling integrates with both EC2 and Elastic Load Balancer health checks.
+EC2 autoscaling integrates with both EC2 and Elastic Load Balancer health checks.
 Misbehaving instances will be automatically killed, and new instances started, as needed.

-* EC2 autoscaling also understands availability zones, and can divide instances between zones automatically.
+EC2 autoscaling also understands availability zones, and can divide instances between zones automatically.
 If there are repeated failures in one zone, autoscaling can even automatically shift instances to alternate zones, and then rebalance instances once zone health has been restored.
 (Netflix uses this; every autoscaling group maintains instances across three availability zones.)

-* EC2 autoscaling understands spot instances, and can be provided with target prices and group percentages for spot instances.
+EC2 autoscaling understands spot instances, and can be provided with target prices and group percentages for spot instances.

-* How is the minimum, maximum, and desired number of instances for a group determined?
+How is the minimum, maximum, and desired number of instances for a group determined?
 There are four methods: Manual scaling ("by hand"), scheduled scaling, dynamic scaling (which uses target metrics to determine when to scale up or down), and finally predictive scaling (this is similar to dynamic scaling, but it looks at historic data and tries to *anticipate* when to scale up or down, rather than waiting for an "alarm" to be tripped).

-* *Do not set your scale-up and scale-down thresholds to the same value!* Netflix has a story of a team doing this, and it caused the EC2 autoscaling service to continually churn instances.
+*Do not set your scale-up and scale-down thresholds to the same value!* Netflix has a story of a team doing this, and it caused the EC2 autoscaling service to continually churn instances.

-* The general take-away from Netflix's part of the presentation seems to be "just use dynamic scaling with a single target".
+The general take-away from Netflix's part of the presentation seems to be "just use dynamic scaling with a single target".
 That target should be indicative of instance *capacity*, not overall service *usage*; in practice, this *generally* means scaling on CPU usage.

-REFERENCES:

 * [AWS re:Invent 2018: Capacity Management Made Easy with Amazon EC2 Auto Scaling (YouTube)](https://youtu.be/PideBMIcwBQ)